jonmorehouse/go-media-worker/readme.md

 -

 -	1.)
 Bootstrap -- should load up the correct configuration for the application

+	-	config
+	-	error handlers -- both application wide and booting
+	-	gearman handlers -- create client / workers etc ... boot workers as well?

 -	2.)
 Encoder -- should have various functions that can encode a video and export the results to the correct location etc

+	-	initialize an encoder function that can take in a filePath and encode the file properly

 -	3.)
 Upload -- should upload the element to an s3 key as specified

+	-	upload an element to s3 given correct parameters and settings etc
+	-	should use multipart upload if relevant

 -	4.)
 Utilities -- utilities for various pieces of application

+	-	file naming utilities
+-	5.)
+App -- should control the various tasks and create a master task runner that will run on several cores in parallel

+	-	should read multiple parameters to determine how many cores and processes can efficiently be run

 Testing Environments
 -